nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/backup/application.md

       container: glpi         # Mandatory.
 String.
 Name of the container to backup.
       excludes: []            # Optional, List of String.  paths to exclude.
 Relative to the backup directory temp structure
       path: []                # Mandatory*.
 List of String.
 Mandatory to backup files.
 Path within the container to backup
       databases: []           # Mandatory*.
 List of dict.
 Required only if backing up database
     ```

+=== "Host"

+    Host application definition

+    ``` yaml

+    - name: k3s               # Mandatory, String.
+Name of the Application
+      type: host              # Mandatory. choice=docker|kube.
+Container engine type
+      excludes: []            # Optional, List of String.  paths to exclude.
+Relative to the backup directory temp structure
+      path:  []               # Mandatory*.
+List of String.
+Mandatory to backup files.
+Path within the container to backup
+      databases: []           # Mandatory*.
+List of dict.
+Required only if backing up database
+    ```